Calculates empirical orthogonal functions via a covariance matrix (original version).

 Generally, when performing and EOF analysis on observations over the globe or a portion of the globe, the values are weighted prior to calculating.
 This is usually required to account for the convergence of the meridions (area weighting) which lessens the impact of high-latitude grid points that represent a small area of the globe.
 Most frequently, the square root of the cosine of the latitude is used to compute the area weight.
 The square root is used to create a covariance matrix that reflects the area of each matrix element.
 If weighted in this manner, the resulting covariance values will include quantities calculated via:

 Conventional EOF analysis yields patterns and time series which are both orthogonal.
 The derived patterns are a function of the domain.
-These patterns may produce patterns that are similar to physical modes of the system.
+The calculated patterns may resemble physical modes of the system.
 However, the procedure is strictly mathematical (not statistical) and is not based upon physics.

 Note: sub-sampling the data to improve speed and reduce memory requirements